Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 do two of these hashes per syncookie.
-However we can improve our odds a bit - we can rule out 255/256 combinations of the first key by only performing one hash (instead of then needing to perform the second hash) since we know from the code above that we will be able to check that the upper 8 bits of the Syncookie will be the lower 8 bits of the `count` variable.
+However we can improve our odds a bit - we can rule out 255/256 combinations of the first key by only performing one hash (instead of then needing to perform the second hash) since we know from the code above that we will be able to check that the upper 8 bits of the syncookie will be the lower 8 bits of the `count` variable.
 We assume that we can somehow derive the current uptime of the server through some other technique.
 Thus, we will be able to immediately rule out the key combination for 255/256 of all keys by doing simply one hash.

-Knowing this, we can determine how long it will take on average to guess a complete Syncookie key.
+Knowing this, we can determine how long it will take on average to guess a complete syncookie key.
 First, lets determine just how many hashes we need.
 Trivially we would need `2 * 2 ^ 256` or `2 ^ 257` hashes, however as we noted
 above we can be more intelligent about this.
 Our optimized algorithm will almost halve the hashes we require: